Understanding Strength Plateaus

 Different adaptations occur at different rep ranges and intensities.
 Cycling between them prevents stagnation and builds multiple strength qualities.

-Research from Rhea et al. (2002) shows periodized programs produce 2x greater strength gains than non-periodized programs over 12 weeks.
+Research from Rhea et al. (2002) suggests that periodized programs often produce meaningfully greater strength gains than non-periodized programs, particularly in intermediate and advanced lifters.

 Daily Undulating Periodization (DUP)